opengeospatial/HY_Features/section_7.md

 ##### 7.4.2.5	InteriorCatchment
 The HY_InteriorCatchment class specializes the general HY_Catchment class with respect to a hydrologically discrete catchment, which is generally not connected to other catchments.
 This class describes the interior catchment as catchment enveloped by other catchments to which it may temporary contribute.
 The HY_InteriorCatchment class inherits from generalization the *containingCatchment*, *upstreamCatchment*, *jointCatchment*, *outflowNode*, *inflowNode* and *boundaryLine* properties, and carries one association: *envelopingCatchment*.

-The **envelopingCatchment** association describes the catchment aggregate surrounding the interior sub-catchment.
+The **envelopingCatchment** association relates the catchment aggregate surrounding the interior catchment.
 If required, this association shall be used to identify the catchment to which the interior catchment temporary contributes flow to the common outlet.

 | **Requirements Class** | [/req/hy_catchment/interiorcatchment] (/req/hy_catchment/interiorcatchment) |
 | --- | --- |